How to Get a Security Deposit Refund

 Requesting the Rent Security Deposit Refund From Your Landlord

 The only way to request a refund for your paid deposit on your own is to write up a letter to your landlord.
-It may seem intimidating if you’re not -savvy.
+It may seem intimidating if you’re not legal-savvy.
 The deposit refund letter is supposed to be written in formal language and must include the strong points that help you win your case.
 All these are exactly the sort of issues you needn’t worry about when you go with DoNotPay.

 If you want to write your dispute on your own, make sure you first learn how to construct a perfect security deposit refund letter.